How Alan Moore's Watchmen Changed Comics Forever

 Watchmen has perhaps received more analysis and dissection than any other comic book series ever published. […] I’ve thought that what Alan Moore and I had created was itself a Rorschach blot.
 A sprawling, eccentric design of words and pictures that readers could interpret.Dave Gibbons – Watchmen Annotated

-In Watchmen there is no room for the typical comic book superhero who will always do the right thing.
+In Watchmen, there is no room for the typical comic book superhero who will always do the right thing.
 Under the global menace of annihilation, the actions of a couple of people wearing costumes turn out to be futile.
 Thanks to flashbacks showing a golden age where superheroes actually made a difference, a feeling of hopelessness for the present raises its sad head.
-Alan Moore thus depicts a world where common people are unable to decide their own fate.
+Alan Moore thus depicts a world where ordinary people cannot decide their own fate.
 They are all at the mercy of a small élite, sometimes willing to make decisions morally unacceptable.

 Watchmen is the first comic winner of the Hugo Award and the only one to appear in the Time’s List of 100 Best Novels.
 In 2009 Zack Snyder (300, Batman V Superman) made a film out of it.
 In 2019 Damon Lindelof (Lost, The Leftovers) created a TV show that continues the plot which concluded in the comic.